lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 .. image:: lxqt-session-advanced.png

 If you want to undo changes you have done press the :guilabel:`Reset` button.
-To close session settings press the :kbd:`Escape` key.
+To close session settings press the :kbd:`Escape` key or press the :guilabel:`Close` button.

 Version
 -------